-People want me to fill my rescue with animals they refuse to be responsible for in their own communities, trashing us for not taking enough to be bursting at the seams and swimming in cat shit.
-Then they never even glance at the calls for donations for a mass sterilization project that would effectively END the need for cats and dogs even going into shelters.
+People want me to fill my rescue with animals they refuse to be responsible for in their own communities, trashing us for not taking enough to be bursting at the seams and swimming in kitten diarrhea.
+Then they never even glance at the calls for donations for a mass sterilization project that would effectively END the need for cats and dogs to be rescued and go into shelters.

 What honesty gets you in animal rescue